starsite/FileMaker-Swift/FIAS Swift App Delegate (walkthrough).md

 ### Terminal: Navigate To DerivedData/...

-DerivedData is where Xcode stores project build data.
+`/DerivedData` is where Xcode stores project build data.
 To get FIAS to 'see' our Swift App Delegate, we need to use a command line tool called `otool`.
 First, cd to DerivedData/ all-the-way-to /MyProject.app (which is a directory):
 <pre>> cd ~/Library/Developer/Xcode/DerivedData/MyProject-gznmjbw.../Build/Products/Release-iphoneos/MyProject.app/</pre>

 If you're familiar with Terminal, this can all be done rather quickly using [tab] auto-complete.